-Table 16-4 Values for the sr flags Field of a scsi request (continued) values for the si icquest continuca
+Table 16-4 Values for the sr flags Field of a scs request (continued)

 When none of the three flag values beginning SRF_MAP is supplied, the sr_buffer address must be a physical memory address.
 The SRF_MAPUSER and SRF_MAPBP flags are normally used when the command is issued from a pfxstrategy() entry point in order to read or write a buffer controlled from a buf_t object.